 3. In the Data Sync tool, go to the Connections menu and hit 'New' to create a new connection.

-4. Give the connection a name, select the 'Oracle (Thin)' connection type, and select 'Known URL and Driver', then 'OK' to exit the wizard.
+4. Give the connection a name, select the 'Oracle (Thin)' connection type, and browse to select the wallet [cwallet.sso] file location, then 'OK' to exit the wizard.

 6.Open the URL edit screen by clicking the symbol at the right of the box.
 In the editor box, paste in the connection string you created in the step (2) above.

 7. Then click OK to close the editor box.

 8. Select the 'Advanced Properties' tab confirm that 'Use database merge for upsert' is set to 'true'